rdlauer/articles/blues/lora-wifi-cellular-fallback/lora-wifi-cell.md

 ### Step 5: Create Note Templates

 A [Note template](https://dev.blues.io/notecard/notecard-walkthrough/low-bandwidth-design/#working-with-note-templates) acts as a hint to the Notecard that allows it to internally store data as fixed-length records rather than as flexible JSON objects, which tend to be much larger.
 This not only **saves storage** on the Notecard, but also **saves bandwidth** when syncing data with the cloud.
+Templates are also **required** when working with the Notecard LoRa.

 Again, on each Notecard, make sure we are creating the same template.
 In this project, we're just sending an arbitrary value like the registered voltage on the Notecard, but this could be ANYTHING!